Blog

 The accurate positioning of machinery is achieved with data from satellites and 3D models.
 Satellites in the outer atmosphere triangulate with one another to generate a digital map of the construction site, sending a signal down to the site itself.
 Using multiple positioning sensors and a display, machine control gives operators a clear reference between the position of the machine bucket or blade and the design surface.

-Without machine control, surveyors have to manually check grade and position the machinery.
-This process is less accurate, time-consuming and has a higher safety risk due to the surveyors ’s close proximity to the machine.
+Without machine control, surveyors have to manually check the grade and position the machinery.
+This process is less accurate, time-consuming and has a higher safety risk due to the surveyor’s close proximity to the machine.
 Development first began with the introduction of 2D technology as it gave operators access to a simple visual guide.

 Benefits of Machine Control